Fulvia: Marriage to Clodius Pulcher

 Her first marriage was to Publius Clodius Pulcher, circa 62 BC.
 Fulvia and Clodius had two children together, a son also named Publius Clodius Pulcher and a daughter, Claudia.
 As a couple they went everywhere together.
-Claudia later married the future Emperor Augustus.
+Claudia later married Octavian, who would later become the first Roman emperor.

-In 52 BC, Clodius ran for praetor and political competition with a consular candidate and rival, Titus Annius Milo, escalated to violence.
-Milo and his gang killed Clodius on January 18 on the Appian Way, the road built by Clodius's ancestors.
+In 52 BC, Clodius ran for praetor; his political competition with a consular candidate and rival, Titus Annius Milo, escalated to violence.
+Milo and his gang killed Clodius on January 18 on the Appian Way.
 Fulvia first appears in the record after his death.
 Fulvia and her mother Sempronia were present at the trial of Milo, and Fulvia's was the last testimony given by the prosecution.
-Milo was exiled for his crime.
+Milo was convicted and exiled.

 While alive, Clodius had control of many gangs, and Fulvia retained the power and status that came with their loyalty.
 There is some evidence that she may have been involved in organizing the collegia.
-Even after Clodius' death however, the Clodian following remained strong because of Fulvia's understanding of her political potential.
-After the death of her husband, Fulvia used her strong political following to avenge his death: she and her mother brought his body to the streets of Rome so the Roman citizens would see his wounds, and grow angry towards Milo. as a sign that she was to be his avenger.
-Fulvia would therefore actively invest herself into the political atmosphere that followed the death of her first husband, as a "visible symbol and reminder of his presence."
+Even after Clodius' death, however, the Clodian following remained strong because of Fulvia's understanding of her political potential, and Fulvia used this strong political following to avenge his death; she and her mother brought his body to the streets of Rome so the Roman citizens would see his wounds and grow angry towards Milo.
+Fulvia therefore actively inserted herself into the political atmosphere that followed the death of her first husband, as a "visible symbol and reminder of his presence."